egel-lang/egel-docs/source/first.rst

 Interactive Mode
 ----------------

-Apart from batch mode, you can also run the intpreter interactively.
+Apart from batch mode, you can also run the interpreter interactively.

 The interpreter starts with a clean slate, you'll usually